lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 Features:

- - trigonometric functions
+ - Trigonometric functions
- - factorials
+ - Factorials
- - built in mathematical and scientific constants.
+ - Built in mathematical and scientific constants.
- - memory
+ - Memory
- - copy and paste
+ - Copy and paste

 Usage
 ------